 I adored Kauai despite being on a tight budget.

-I was there for two weeks in 2016 and absolutely loved it.
+I was there for two weeks and absolutely loved it.

 Because this post continues to attract about 1000 readers a month, I've decided to review and update it to make sure that the information is current.